• Skip to main content

 Ahmed Ahmed

-BOMSS Treasurer, Trustee, Council member, NBSR Committee, Endoscopy Committee
+BOMSS President, Trustee, Council member, NBSR Committee, Endoscopy Committee

 Consultant in upper gastrointestinal surgery and Lead Bariatric Surgeon